 19. Addfactors are adjustments that move an estimate closer to an expected value.
 They may be used for a variety of reasons associated with data availability, structural changes in the data and/or model, and perceived temporary aberrations in recent historical data.
 Addfactors were included on male and female LFPRs starting around age 40 to reflect the effects of projected changes in life expectancy.
-In the 2020 Trustees Report, addfactors also adjust the labor force down to be consistent with the change in the assumed unemployment rate.
+Addfactors are also used to modify LFPRs of several specific age-sex groups to ensure a reasonable shape of the age-LFPR profile.
+Another addfactor is applied to the labor force in the first few projection years to phase out the differences between the model-predicted values and recent historical data.

 - 20. U.S. armed forces (EDMIL) by age and gender, estimated by the Department of Defense and published by the Census Bureau on a monthly basis (1948-2000) by single year of age (17 to 64) and gender.
 These data are no longer produced by Census. - 21.
 EDMIL by age and gender, estimated by the Economic Process as the difference in monthly resident plus Armed Forces overseas population and the monthly civilian population.
 These two populations are available from the Census Bureau on a monthly basis (April 2000 to December 2019) by single year of age (16 to 69) and gender.
 These data are updated once a year. - 22.
 Data for the mobilized military reservist population, by branch of service (September 2001-September 2016) are reported by the US Department of Defense weekly.
 These data are no longer reported by the Department of Defense. - 23.
 Data from the March Supplement of the Joint BLS/Census Current Population Survey (CPS) by year (1968-2019), for levels of the civilian noninstitutional population, labor force, military, and unemployment.
-These data are available from the U.S. Census Bureau, via DataFerrett, by single year of age (16 to 85+), gender, marital status (never married, married with a spouse present, and married with no
+These data are available from the U.S. Census Bureau by single year of age (16 to 85+), gender, marital status (never married, married with a spouse present, and married with no spouse present),